Stephanie Martel, PhD

 International Relations Theory (POLS 360)

-This course is a survey of the field of International Relations (IR).
-Its overarching objective is to build students' general understanding of the main approaches, concepts, debates, and subfields that shape the evolution of IR theory, and how these relate to the practice of global politics.
-The course examines the similarities and differences between a diversity of theoretical strands in IR, and provides an overview of how these perspectives are reproduced in the study of international security, international organizations, and foreign policy.
-It covers important meta-theoretical debates about levels of analysis, explanation, methodology, and the historiography of the field.
-Students develop their ability to mobilize theoretical notions as tools for the analysis of contemporary cases and practical issues of international politics, and to critically assess the relevance, advantages, and shortcomings of different approaches to the study of global politics.
-I use a mix of games and short simulations, including one I developed on "International Institutions and Zombies" (partly inspired by Daniel W. Drezner's book), as active-learning activities in this course.
+The overarching objective of this course is to build students' general understanding of the main approaches, concepts, debates, and subfields that shape the evolution of International Relations (IR) Theory, and how they can help us make sense of the ways in which world politics unfold in practice.
+The course examines the similarities and differences between and within various theoretical strands in IR, and provides an overview of how these are reproduced in the study of international security, international organizations, and foreign policy.
+It initiates students to key meta-theoretical debates about levels of analysis, methodology, and the historiography of the field of IR.
+Throughout the course, students will develop their ability to mobilize theoretical concepts as tools for the analysis of contemporary cases and practical issues of international politics, and to critically assess the relevance, advantages, and shortcomings of different approaches for the study of world politics.
+Enrolment: 60.

 International Relations of the Asia-Pacific (POLS 460)